Skip to content

 Q: Can I see a history of which workflows moved an issue?

-A: Yes, workflow movements appear in the issue's activity history showing which pipeline the issue moved from and to, which workspace it moved to, and when the workflow triggered.
-You'll also see real-time notifications on your board when moving issues that trigger workflows.
+A: Yes.
+Workflow movements appear in the issue's activity history, showing which pipeline the issue moved from and to, which workspace it moved to, and when the workflow triggered.